 - National Palace: 16:30-18:00

-We were absolutely exhausted by the end of the day, and there are multiple other places to visit (including Monseratte Palace, Seteais Palace, Villa Sassetti, Peninha Sanctuary and viewpoint and a hike to Cruz Alta), so you could easily spend 2 or even 3 days in Sintra.
+We were absolutely exhausted by the end of the day, and there are multiple other places to visit (including Monseratte Palace, Seteais Palace, Villa Sassetti, Peninha Sanctuary and viewpoint and a hike to Cruz Alta), so you could easily spend much, much longer in Sintra.

 Thanks for reading.
 I hope you found this post useful to plan your trip to Sintra.
 Let me know your thoughts in the comments below!